 GUSTAV HOLST: A SNAPSHOT

-In each movement Holst wanted to show the different personalities of each of the planets - Mars, Saturn, Uranus and Jupiter.
+- In each movement Holst wanted to show the different personalities of each of the planets.

 MARS, THE BRINGER OF WAR

-This week we will be focusing on the first movement called Mars, the Bringer of War.
+The first movement is called Mars, the Bringer of War.

 more fun facts about marvellous mars